top of page

 For many years, synchro was Canada’s most successful amateur sport.
 With the exception of 1998, our athletes won medals at every world championships between 1973 and 2001 and at every Olympic Games between 1984 and 2000.
 In recent years the competition has stiffened and the number of countries competing in synchro at a high level as increased significantly.
 Russia, Spain, Japan and China have begun to dominate the podium spots.

-Since 2015, males has been competing in FINA Artistic Swimming events.
+Since 2015, males has been competing in World Aquatics (formerly FINA) Artistic Swimming events.
 In a historic milestone for aquatic sports, men will be eligible to compete in the Olympics' artistic swimming competitions for the first time at the Paris 2024 Games.

 Adapted from Synchro Canada LTAD: Developing Champions for Life *